Index

 • Enter a Rule Name

-• Click (+) to allow a second filter
+• Click (+) to create a second filter for our exclusion string

 • Click Test Rule to confirm potential group contents

-• Click Run Now to populate the group using the specified filters
+• Click Run Now to create and populate the group

 [top]